 All of us probably have a picture of the stereotypical gambler stuck in our minds.
 But let’s take a closer look at who actually gambles.

 Let’s take a quick look at gambling demographics.
-If you think most gamblers are represented by middle-aged men playing slots all day long, you’re gonna be surprised to learn that for online gambling, the group is quite young – 70% of online gamblers are between the ages of 18 and 39, with 47% of them aged 20-29.
+If you think most gamblers are represented by middle-aged men playing slots all day long, you’re gonna be surprised to learn that for online gambling, the group is quite young — 70% of online gamblers are between the ages of 18 and 39, with 47% of them aged 20-29.
+Users aged 25-34 represent the largest single demographic segment, accounting for 34.10% of the global customer base.
 When it comes to how gamblers are represented between the sexes, men are highly over-represented in online gambling; only 17.6% of online gamblers are female, and 82.4% are male.

 Gamblers from lower-income households were less likely to gamble than persons with higher incomes.
 What’s interesting is that lower-income gamblers were more likely to experience gambling problems.
 Let’s take a look at Canada — 71% of the highest-income households reported gambling in the past year.
 And only 1% were at moderate to severe risk of experiencing gambling problems.